BatchClassifier#

 Parameters:

-Train the classifier with a batch of instances.
+Predict the probabilities of the classes for a batch of instances.

 Parameters: